roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Really?"
 Gerald asked, genuinely surprised to hear her say that since girls never seemed to pay much attention to him.

  "Definitely," Cori said.
 "I know you haven't had much luck with girls yet, but the first time a girl takes the time to notice how sweet you are, how strong you are, how big your cock is and how much cum you carry around in those big balls of yours, she's going to fall completely for you.
 Trust me, she'll be begging you to fuck her and train her to be your sex toy.
 Remember what your dad told you about not settling for less than you deserve."
-Report_Story #13
+3